Pop (Gas album): Reception and legacy

 Contemporaneous reviews were generally positive.
 AllMusic considered Pop "a crowning achievement for Voigt" and highlighted its rhythmic qualities and the nuances of its loops.
 Pitchfork found the album immersive and fascinating, recommending it to fans of Brian Eno's ambient projects and Aphex Twin's Selected Ambient Works Volume II.
-Muzik wished Pop were in the music charts rather than "the poisonous banality we're accustomed to", and Alternative Press called it Gas' best album.
+Muzik wished Pop were in the music charts rather than "the poisonous banality we're accustomed to", and Alternative Press called it Gas's best album.
 After the release of Pop, the Gas music project was put on hiatus for seventeen years until the release of Narkopop.
 During this time, Pop was the most popular of Gas's albums. in late 2001, Kompakt released the first entry of the annual Pop Ambient series, which, according to Pitchfork, was heavily influenced by the chime effect in the fourth track of Pop.

 The release of Nah und Fern led to retrospective commentary on Pop.
 Critics generally considered Pop to be brighter than Voigt's other work as Gas.
 PopMatters found Pops placement at the end of Nah und Fern made its "relative...popness" contrast with the other albums, making the melodies more appreciable.
 Joshua Meggitt of Resident Advisor considered the first two tracks of Pop to be "some of the most beautiful music [he had] heard".
 AllMusic felt the third track's melody and the fourth track's percussion were some of the few noticeable moments in the entire set.
 Pitchfork considered the album an "obvious entry point" for Gas's music.
 Three years after the release of Box, Spectrum Culture deemed Pop "one of ambient's supreme achievements in sound design."

 Pitchfork ranked Pop the twelfth-best album of 2000, calling it "one of the year's most distinctive ambient releases".
 Pop was named among the best album of the 2000s by Resident Advisor, Pitchfork, and Fact.
 In 2016, Pitchfork ranked it the eleventh-best ambient album of all time, calling it "Gas' most enduringly habitable sound world".